Metrilo/WooCommerce-Plugin/readme.txt

 == Changelog ==

 = 2.0.0 =
-* New: Metrilo API integration for Woocommerce with stability and reliability improvements.
+* New: Metrilo API integration for WooCommerce with stability and reliability improvements.
 Including the following new tracking features:
 Customer improvements:
 Customer admin actions tracking (edit existing, create new, mass update).
 Customer registration.